Energy in Japan: National grid

 Unlike most other industrial countries, Japan doesn't have a single national grid but instead has separate eastern and western grids.
 The standard voltage at power outlets is 100 V, but the grids operate at different frequencies: 50 Hz in Eastern Japan and 60 Hz in Western Japan.
 The grids are connected together by three frequency converter stations (Higashi-Shimizu, Shin Shinano and Sakuma), but these can only handle 1 GW in total.

 A converter station also exists at Minami-Fukumitsu.
 The 2011 Tōhoku earthquake and tsunami resulted in 11 reactors being taken offline with a loss of 9.7GW.
 The three converter stations did not have the capacity to transfer enough power from Japan's western power grid to significantly help the eastern grid.

 The two grids were originally developed by separate companies.
 Tokyo Electric Light Co was established in 1883, which also established electric power in Japan.
 In 1885, demand had grown enough that TELCO bought generation equipment from AEG of Germany.

 The same happened in the western parts of Japan with General Electric being the supplier to Osaka Electric Lamp.
-GE's equipment used the US standard 60 Hz, while AEG's equipment used the European standard of 50 Hz.
+GE's equipment used the US standard of 60 Hz, while AEG's equipment used the European standard of 50 Hz.